kevroletin/web-game-doc/README.markdown

 #####Fail:
     {'result': 'badJson'},
-    {'result': 'badSid'}
+    {'result': 'badUserSid'}

 #####Description:
 Does something.
 Just for testing.
-Returns 'badJson' if the JSON object is incorrect, 'badSid' if there is no logged in user with the specified sid.
+Returns 'badJson' if the JSON object is incorrect, 'badUserSid' if there is no logged in user with the specified sid.

 ###uploadMap